MatthewKandiah/algo-intro/src/notes.md

 - decrement heap size by one and "max-heapify" from the root again, the next largest element will bubble to the top
 - repeat through the whole array, we are building a sorted sub-array at the back of the array

+## Quick sort
+- N*log(N) time on average, N^2 in worst case.
+- Sorts in place using a divide and conquer strategy.
+- Identify a pivot element.
+Rearrange the array into a low side and a high side with the pivot in between.
+Every element in the low side is less than or equal to the pivot.
+Every element in the high side is greater than or equal to the pivot.
+Repeat this on the low side and the high side, keep doing this until you have sorted the whole array!

 ### Time complexity
 - max-heapifying at a given node is O(log(N))
 - build max heap has O(N) steps, each calling max-heapify, so it's O(N*log(N))